 What did you not expect while spreading inspiration at FSU?

 “I didn’t expect that there would be so many people who were first strangers that helped me to grow into the person I am now.
-I’ve met many wonderful people on my journey.”
+It’s been heartening to have met many wonderful people on my journey.”

 What’s your next step?